Table of Contents

 Neura isn’t just a tracker – it’s a smart health operating system.
 It pulls together your data, analyzes it in real time, and gives you proactive, science-backed recommendations tailored to your lifestyle, without the hassle of manual research or multiple apps.

 Yes.
-Neura Free is free forever, and Neura IQ comes with a 7-day free trial.
+Neura Free is free forever, and Neura iQ comes with a 7-day free trial.
 After upgrading, you can cancel anytime.
 If you’re not satisfied within 30 days, we offer a full refund—no questions asked.

 How do I get started with Neura?